decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 ## 5 UX Considerations

-SIOP uses the custom URL scheme `openid://.
+SIOP uses the custom URL scheme `openid://`.
 Mobile browsers would open the app that registered that scheme.
-Desktop Browser plugins have support for similar functionality.
+Desktop browser extensions/ plugins have support for similar functionality.
 It is out of the scope of the spec under which circumstances a QR code will be rendered.
-One option will be to provide the QR code if the user is using the desktop browser.
+One option will be to provide the QR code if the user is using the desktop browser, and no browser extension/ plugin is available.

 On Android, the user can choose which app should open if multiple apps registered the same custom URL scheme.
 On iOS, the behavior is undefined.
 One approach would be to check if the user is on an iOS device and then, won't render the button if this is a concern.
-A fallback on iOS could be the use of custom mime types, but bad UX expert has to be considered because the user is not used to this type of flow.

-> **NOTE:** This issue is not specific to SIOP only but affects all apps using custom URL schemes.

-> **NOTE:** In case a QR Code is used where the user has to open the app first and has to scan the QR Code, there won't be an issue.
+A fallback on iOS could be the use of custom mime types, but unusual UX has to be considered.
+Note, this issue is not specific to SIOP only but affects all apps using custom URL schemes.
+In case a QR Code is used where the user has to open the app first and has to scan the QR Code, this issue is mitigated.

 ## 6 Security Considerations